What is ARDAC?

 Both Aboriginal and non-Aboriginal children and young people are participating in the ARDAC study.
 There are now 3758 participants from schools and communities across urban, regional and remote NSW.
 By monitoring the health of the kidneys and heart of our participants as they move into adulthood, the ARDAC study hopes to find some answers about why the risk of chronic conditions such as kidney disease, heart disease and diabetes are so much greater for Aboriginal Australians.

-As of November 2018 study participants are aged from 13 to 32 years with an average age of 22.8 years.
-Depending on availability, we visit participants every two years for a follow up kidney health check.
+As of February 2022, study participants are aged from 17 to 36 years with an average age of 26.7 years.
+In phase 1-3 depending on availability, we visited participants every two years for a follow up kidney health check.
 This involves measuring their height, weight, waist circumference, blood pressure and testing urine samples for glucose, protein and blood.
 We also assess the social determinants for health.
 The results are analysed to see if there are any differences occurring between Aboriginal and non-Aboriginal participants.
 Any participants with abnormal results are referred to their local health centre and we ensure that de-identified group data for each region is fed back to the communities we work with.

 The ARDAC Kidney Health Study is founded on the Aboriginal concept of health, which views health not just as the physical well-being of the individual but refers to the social, emotional, spiritual and cultural well-being of the whole Community in which each individual is able to achieve their full potential as a human being thereby bringing about the total well-being of their Community.